KristinaEngland/design-system/components/skip-link.md

 # Skip Link
 A link at the top of the page that visually appears on the first keyboard tab into the page.
-This link allows anyone using keyboard-only navigation or a screen reader to jump over the navigation links and land on the main content of the page.
-Most beneficial to the keyboard-only community as there is no other way to skip to the main content while screen reader users can use landmarks, headings, and other shortcuts to jump down the page.
+This link allows anyone using keyboard-only navigation, switch controls, a screen reader or other forms of assistive technology to jump over the navigation links and land on the main content of the page.
+Most beneficial to the the phsycially disabled community as there is no other way to skip to the main content with keyboards, switch devices, and other mechanisms, while screen reader users can use landmarks, headings, and other shortcuts to jump down the page.

 ## When to Use